How Effective are Google Shopping Ads?

 What is Google Shopping?

 Google Shopping is similar to Adwords given that these ads also appear on the search results.
-However, Google Shopping Ads are product rather than keyword focused.
+However, Google Shopping Ads are products rather than keyword focused.
 Shopping Ads typically include price, image, description, and name of the product.
 Google Shopping Ads are very effective since they allow the user to compare different products to determine the best according to their needs.
 The highly visual nature of shopping ads also increases CTR and conversion rates.

 Which One Should You Use?